prebuild/prebuild/README.md

-  --preinstall  -i  script      (run this script before prebuilding) --path        -p  path        (make a prebuild here) --libc                        (use provided libc rather than system default) --strip                       (strip debug information) --debug                       (set Debug or Release configuration) --verbose                     (log verbosely)
+  --preinstall  -i  script      (run this script before prebuilding) --path        -p  path        (make a prebuild here) --libc                        (use provided libc rather than system default) --backend                     (specify build backend, default is 'node-gyp'.
+                                 If a backend other than node-gyp is used, it has to be installed separately or included as a dependency of your native module.)
+  --strip                       (strip debug information) --debug                       (set Debug or Release configuration) --verbose                     (log verbosely)